-LONG-TERM CONTRACTS - SUPPLY CONTRACT - BETWEEN TWO LITHUANIAN COMPANIES - REFERENCE TO UNIDROIT PRINCIPLES TO CONFIRM THE SOLUTION ADOPTED UNDER APPLICABLE DOMESTIC LAW (LITHUANIAN LAW).
+LONG-TERM CONTRACTS - ENERGY SUPPLY CONTRACT - BETWEEN TWO LITHUANIAN COMPANIES - REFERENCE TO UNIDROIT PRINCIPLES TO CONFIRM THE SOLUTION ADOPTED UNDER APPLICABLE DOMESTIC LAW (LITHUANIAN LAW).

 CONTRACT FOR AN INDEFINITE PERIOD - REASONABLE TIME FOR A NOTICE OF TERMINATION - REFERENCE TO ARTICLE 6.199 OF THE LITHUANIAN CIVIL CODE AND TO ARTICLE 5.1.8 OF THE UNIDROIT PRINCIPLES

 Two Lithuanian companies entered into a utility contract for the resupply of electricity, thermal energy, water.
 Parties have agreed that the contract is valid until the receiving party concludes direct agreements with the suppliers of electricity, water, thermal energy.
 The receiving party hold back 5 years on taking any further actions for concluding new contracts and supplying party terminated the contract by giving notice 3 months in advance.